-Majority of the European nations have enough Per capita GDP to keep the majority of their populace above poverty line, but below are the Top ten richest countries in the continent
+The majority of the European nations have enough Per capita GDP to keep the majority of their populace above the poverty line, but below are the top ten richest countries in the continent of Europe.

-Iceland is located in the North Atlantic, it’s capital city is Reykjavik.
+Iceland is located in the North Atlantic, its capital city is Reykjavik.
 The country is famous for its high level of volcanic activities.
-Iceland is small and sparsely populated country, with a population of about 348,580, and it has a total area of 102, 775 kilometre square.
+Iceland is a small and sparsely populated country, with a population of about 348,580, and it has a total area of 102, 775-kilometer square.
 The country has strong Scandinavian ties, and the official language is Icelandic.

 Iceland economy is largely dependent on renewable energy, and the country taxes are relatively low.
-With a GDP per Capita of about $54, 288.
-In 2008, Sweden was hit with financial crisis which severely affected their economy, led to nationwide depression and crashing of the whole banking system, however, since then, the economy has made a speedy recovery.
+With a GDP per Capita of about $70,057.
+In 2008, Sweden was hit with the financial crisis which severely affected its economy, led to nationwide depression and crashing of the whole banking system, however, since then, the economy has made a speedy recovery.

 Due to its work on renewable energy, Sweden is one of the world’s greenest economy.
 Historically, the Nation’s economy depended largely on fishing, though presently there are other sources, fishing still makes up a huge of Sweden’s export earnings.
 Tourism is also an important part of the nation’s revenue, there is also the heavy industry, and the growing high-tech sector, all which have contributed to the wealth of the country.